 Depreciation is the most significant factor in how car insurance companies value cars.
 The minute a new vehicle is driven off the dealer’s lot, it depreciates by an average of 10%.
-By the end of the 1st year of owning the car, the vehicle’s value depreciates by a total of 20%.
+By the end of the first year of owning the car, the vehicle’s value depreciates by a total of 20%.

-Car Replacement Insurance vs Gap Coverage
+Car Replacement Insurance vs. Gap Coverage

 If you have a lease on your car or have financed it with a loan, gap insurance can help if your car gets stolen or totaled in an accident.